jenkins-infra/jenkins.io/content/blog/2010/2010-02-02-welcome-to-continuous-blog.md

 ---
-layout: post
+:layout: post
-title: Welcome to Continuous Blog!
+:title: Welcome to Continuous Blog!
-nodeid: 152
+:nodeid: 152
-created: 1265097807
+:created: 1265097807
-tags:
+:tags:
 - core
 - feedback
+:author: rtyler
 ---
 Hello and welcome to "Continuous Blog", the official Hudson weblog!
 If you don't mind me saying so, I think its arrival is long overdue.
 Since Hudson started in November of 2006, there hasn't been a central "voice" for the project.
 In just a few short years Hudson has grown into a substantial project with **hundreds** of plugins and thousands of users around the world. <a id="aptureLink_DLc9nSxCmm" href="http://twitter.com/kohsukekawa">Kohsuke</a>'s nice Java-based extensible continuous integration server has grown up into fantastic tool with a great community around it.